Aleena921/PIAIC-JS-Assignments/Ch_31_to_34/README.md

 4. input your DOB(year) through prompt. for example year is "1999"

-5. print meassage in console.log() "Hello Ameen Alam, Good Morning, AfterNoon, Evening or Night"
+5. print meassage in console.log() "Hello Aleena Irfan, Good Morning, AfterNoon, Evening or Night"

 6. print meassage in console.log() "Your DOB is {in pakistan standard time format}"